INTERVIEW BY MARKO SYRJALA

-We’ll see how that goes later on but it seems that Bonamassa is doing very well at the moment everywhere?
+We’ll see how that goes later on, but it seems that Bonamassa is doing very well at the moment everywhere?

 Anton Fig: Yeah, but he tours all the time and releases records all the time.
-I’ve done a bunch of records with him, five or six records.
+I’ve done a bunch of records with him, five or six albums.
 He’s incredible, absolutely incredible, but he’s doing it really well.
 He works – he does it all the time.
 He’s got this project, that project.
 He’s got that other band.
 What are they called?
 Metal-Rules.com: Black Country Communion Anton Fig: Yeah, he and Beth Hart have made – he got like about four different things going, plus he tours all the time, a lot of dates a year.

-When you are on tour with someone then Letterman needs someone to fill-in for you?
+When you are on tour with someone, then Letterman needs someone to fill-in for you?

 Anton Fig: Yes, there’s someone that fills in.
-I don’t really like to be away too much because this is my main job and I love it, but we’re allowed to take a few days off a year and so, like this summer is really special
+I don’t really like to be away too much because this is my main job and I love it, but we’re allowed to take a few days off a year, and so like this summer is really special.

 How is your regular day when you do the Letterman show?

 Anton Fig: Well, you heard the rehearsal.
 That was the rehearsal for the show now, and so it’s a very short day.
-We have about 20 minutes, although I think today was about maybe 30 minutes rehearsal, and then we do the show.
-Today we’re going to be doing two shows today.
+We have about 20 minutes, although I think today was about maybe 30 minutes of rehearsal, and then we do the show.
+Today we’re going to be doing two shows.
 So, right after the show, we’ll do another rehearsal.
 If we’re playing with a musical guest, then we’ll usually get the music beforehand and come in knowing the music.
-You’ve got to know, so to not be cold the first time you play.
+You’ve got to know, not to be cold the first time you play.
 But I’ll be done in – the whole thing takes less than three hours with rehearsals and everything.
 So it’s actually very, very fast.